LSSTDESC/qp/docs/user_guide/basicusage.md

 An `Ensemble` also has other attributes that provide information about it.
 Some useful ones are:

 - `ens.npdf`: the number of distributions in the `Ensemble`
-- `ens.shape`: (`npdf`, `ncoord`), where `ncoord` is the number of values that each distribution has, usually corresponding in some way to the number of coordinates in the metadata.
-For our sample `Ensemble`, `ncoord` would be the number of 'xvals'.
+- `ens.shape`: (`npdf`, `nvals`), where `nvals` is the number of values that each distribution has, usually corresponding in some way to the number of coordinates in the metadata.
+For our sample `Ensemble`, `nvals` would be the number of 'xvals'.

 A complete list of attributes can be found in the [API class documentation](#qp.core.ensemble.Ensemble).